ChallahBack83/Body_Performance/README.md

 - Team Breakdown
   - Meredith is managing the README and oversight on the GitHub repository.
-  - Joshua is taking point on data cleaning, processing, and coding.
+  - Joshua is taking point on data cleaning, processing, and visualizations in Tableau
   - Estefany is leading the database set up, queries, and management.
   - Meredith is taking point on the machine learning model.
   - Amani is leading the slide preparation and dashboard set up through Tableau